Aitbytes/Securite-Cloud-Projet-Long/content/docs/Core_Security_Challenges_in_Cloud_Environments.md

 appeared on underground forums and other websites, dominating headlines for weeks.

-Investigations into the hack revealed that private photos had initially surfaced on the imageboard *4chan* and the obscure forum *Anon-IB*.
-On August 26, 2014, an Anon-IB user claimed that members of a private group had accessed and obtained nude photos of celebrities.
-Initially, the stolen photos were traded or sold in underground communities, with collectors amassing images in hopes of profiting.
-However, on August 31, someone decided to release the entire collection publicly on *4chan*, igniting the scandal.

-Further digging led to a secretive group within Anon-IB called *Stol*, consisting of several men across the United States.
+Investigations into the hack led to a secretive group within Anon-IB called *Stol*, consisting of several men across the United States.
 These individuals engaged in hacking and trading stolen private images, primarily targeting celebrities.
 Their methods involved phishing attacks, tricking victims into revealing their Apple iCloud credentials, granting them access to personal photo libraries.

-The hack exposed major vulnerabilities in cloud security, prompting Apple to strengthen iCloud protections.
-Multiple individuals were eventually identified and prosecuted for their roles in the breach, though the damage had already been done.
-The scandal remains one of the most infamous digital privacy breaches in history.
+The primary vulnerability exploited was a security flaw in Apple\'s
+\"Find My iPhone\" service, which lacked a mechanism to limit the number of incorrect password attempts.
+This absence allowed attackers to perform brute-force attacks---systematically attempting numerous password combinations until the correct one was found---without triggering account lockouts or alerts.

 CloudBleed (2017)